WokLibCodeClub/.github/profile/README.md

 # Wokingham Library Code Club

-## Next Code Club sessions: Saturday Saturday 4th July 2026
+## Next Code Club sessions: September 2026 - check later for the starting date.

-Our next sessions will take place on **Saturday 4th July 2026** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
-This will be the last session before our summer break.
+Code Club has now finished and we are taking a summer break.
+We will be restarting in September.

 <h2>
 $\color{#f00}{\textsf{PLEASE MAKE SURE YOU KNOW YOUR PASSWORD FOR LOGGING IN TO YOUR ACCOUNT(S)!!!!!!!}}$